 - Self-learning control system

-- 5-year warranty on compressor and tank
+- 5-year warranty on the compressor and tank

-Stiebel Eltron’s automation adjusts water heating to match weather conditions and learned usage patterns, helping optimize efficiency.
-The WWK 300 is straightforward to install and maintain while still achieving an energy rating of over 5 stars under medium load conditions.
+The WWK 300 is straightforward to install and maintain while still achieving an energy rating of over five stars under medium load conditions.
 As such, it’s a simple and robust heat pump option.

 Rheem HDi-310